 IFRS 3 has been amended to revise the definition of a business to include an input and a substantive process that together significantly contribute to the ability to create outputs.
-The amendment to IFRS 3 is effective for years beginning on or after January 1, 2020.
-The amendment to IFRS 3 is expected to have no impact for the Company.
+On September 1, 2020, the Company adopted the amendment to IFRS 3 and has determined that there was no impact for the Company.

-IAS 1 Presentation of Financial Statements and IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors
+International Accounting Standard ("IAS") 1 Presentation of Financial Statements and IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors

 IAS 1 and IAS 8 have been amended to use a consistent definition of materiality throughout IFRS and the Conceptual Framework for Financial Reporting; clarify the explanation of the definition of material; and incorporate guidance in IAS 1 regarding immaterial information.
-The amendments to IAS 1 and IAS 8 are effective for years beginning on or after January 1, 2020.
-These amendments are expected to have no impact for the Company.
+On September 1, 2020, the Company adopted the amendments to IAS 1 and IAS 8 and has determined that there was no impact for the Company.